mcruz206/LearnAI-Bootcamp/lab01.2-luis_and_search/README.md

 ### Lab: Create an Azure Search Index

-An Index is the container for your data and is a similar concept to that of a SQL Server table.
-Like a table has rows, an Index has documents.
-Like a table that has fields, an Index has fields.
+An index is a persistent store of documents and other constructs used by an Azure Search service.
+An index is like a database that holds your data and can accept search queries.
+You define the index schema to map to reflect the structure of the documents you wish to search, similar to fields in a database.
 These fields can have properties that tell things such as if it is full text searchable, or if it is filterable.
 You can populate content into Azure Search by programmatically [pushing content](https://docs.microsoft.com/en-us/rest/api/searchservice/addupdate-or-delete-documents) or by using the [Azure Search Indexer](https://docs.microsoft.com/en-us/azure/search/search-indexer-overview) (which can crawl common datastores for data).

 For this lab, we will use the [Azure Search Indexer for Cosmos DB](https://docs.microsoft.com/en-us/azure/search/search-howto-index-documentdb) to crawl the data in the Cosmos DB container.